intel/FPGA-Devcloud/main/HandsFree/Simulator/DESim/Readme.md

 ## 2 Installation
 ### 2.1 Software requirements
-1. Install the Mentor ModelSim simulator.
-You can get a free copy of Modelsim when you install the Intel FPGA Quartus Prime Lite software.
-The download link is here: https://fpgasoftware.intel.com/19.1/?edition=lite&platform=windows) .
+1. ModelSim (Intel FPGA starter edition 10.5b, available at https://fpgasoftware.intel.com/19.1/?edition=lite&platform=windows) .
 Note go to individual files and you can download Modelsim separately.
 No libraries are needed.
-The simulator will simulate RTL - if references to underlying FPGA primitives, these libraries will need to be manually referenced.
-2. Install Java OpenJDK 11 or later (https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot).
-Java is used to run the underlying application.
+2. OpenJDK 11 or later (https://jdk.java.net/archive/) You can install anywhere, however you will need to setup your system variables to access.
+Go to your windows search bar and search for environment variables.
+Click on the app to edit the system properties.
+Left click environment variables.
+Under System variables, set JAVA_HOME to the full Windows path to jdk-14.0.1 .
+For the Path variable, set the path to <your_path>/bin for the jdk-14.0.1 installation.
-3. Install the Java GUI library package OpenJFX 11 or later (https://gluonhq.com/products/javafx/).
-You can install wherever you please, but take note of the installation path.
+3. OpenJFX 11 or later (https://gluonhq.com/products/javafx/) .
 No environment variable setting is needed for this, however you will be required to edit a path in the run batch script.

 ### 2.2 Setup on Windows
-1. If you haven't done so download the installation zip file from this location: https://github.com/intel/FPGA-Devcloud/tree/master/main/HandsFree/Simulator/DESim
-2. Extract the zip file.
+1. Download DESim, install OpenJDK and OpenJFX
-3. Open `Simulator_jar/DESim_run.bat` with a simulator and change the path for `java --module-path` to `"[path-to-openJFX-sdk]\lib"` .
-Note that because the statement is in double quotes you don't need to escape the spaces in the path.
+2. Open `Simulator_jar/DESim_run.bat`, modify the arguments for `java --module-path` to `"[path-to-openJFX-sdk]\lib"`
-4. Startup a DOS command console (cmd).
-Change directory to the <install_location>/SimConsoleFPGA/DESim:  Run `DESim_run.bat` to start the DESim GUI interface .
+3. Run `DESim_run.bat` to start the DESim GUI interface
-5. Make sure that `vsim -c` (ModelSim command-line version) runs successfully in a Windows cmd console
+4. Make sure that `vsim -c` (ModelSim command-line version) runs successfully in a Windows cmd console
-6. In a second command console, Run `<install_location>/demo/led_demo/sim/demo.bat` to connect the interface to ModelSim simulator.
+5. Run `demo/led_demo/sim/demo.bat` to connect the interface to ModelSim simulator.

 ### 2.3 Setup on Linux
 Coming soon.

 ## 3 Running Projects on the DESim console
-### 3.1 Run sample projects
+### 3.1 Run a sample project
-1. The demo directory directory contains a number of projects.
-Change directory to the demo of interest and launch demo.bat .
-You can interact with the console GUI by viewing LEDs, seven segments, VGA output and changing the values of switches and LEDs.
-The simulator will initialize the reg values to logic zero upon startup.
-2. Run `DESim_run.bat` to start DESim interface.
+1. Run `DESim_run.bat` to start DESim interface.
-3. Run `demo/led_demo/sim/demo.bat` to connect the interface to ModelSim and start simulation.
+2. Run `demo/led_demo/sim/demo.bat` to connect the interface to ModelSim and start simulation.
-4. Click the checkboxes for switches and observe the LED lights changing.
+3. Click the checkboxes for switches and observe the LED lights changing.
-5. Click `Stop` button in the tool bar to stop the simulation.
+4. Click `Stop` button in the tool bar to stop the simulation.